ioannisa/SecuredAndroidPersistence/README.md

 }
 ```

-#### Option 2 - Accessing DataStore Without Coroutines
+### Option 2 — Accessing `DataStore` Without Coroutines
+If you prefer ease of use without dealing with coroutines directly, `PersistManager` has you covered!
+The second approach for accessing `DataStore` preferences in `PersistManager` **handles coroutines behind the scenes**, delivering the same performance benefits while simplifying usage.

+This method still offers superior performance over `EncryptedSharedPreferences`, particularly for `put` and `delete` operations, as they are executed in a non-blocking manner.
+The only blocking operation is retrieving data with get.

-To access DataStore preferences without coroutines, use the `Direct` versions of the functions.
+> *To access DataStore preferences without coroutines, use the `Direct` versions of the functions.*

 **Related Functions:**
 * `putDirect` (non-blocking)
 * `getDirect` (blocking)
 * `deleteDirect` (non-blocking)

 ```kotlin
 // assuming encryption - Encrypt and store in a non-blocking way to DataStore